Explore Milan in style with a vintage Fiat 500 tour. Discover the city center, Navigli Canals, and Garibaldi Skyline in just three hours.

 - Via Torino - Via Torino is one of Milan’s oldest streets, known for its long-standing commercial tradition and as a vital link between Piazza Duomo and the Navigli area.

 - Ospedale Maggiore Ca’ Granda Universita Statale - The University of Milan, colloquially known as “La Statale,” is a public university founded in 1923.
-Its headquarters is located in the Renaissance building of “Ca’ Granda” in Milan, originally commissioned by Duke Francesco Sforza as the city’s hospital.
+Its headquarters is located in the Renaissance building of “Ca’ Granda” in Milan, commissioned by Duke Francesco Sforza as the city’s hospital.

 - Porta Romana - Porta Romana is one of Milan’s six main gates, built along the now mostly demolished Spanish walls.
-It is distinguished by the monumental arch from 1596, commissioned by Philip III of Spain, and stands in the center of Piazza Medaglie d’Oro, at the entrance of Corso di Porta Romana.
+It is characterized by the monumental arch from 1596, commissioned by Philip III of Spain, and stands in the center of Piazza Medaglie d’Oro, at the entrance of Corso di Porta Romana.

 - Piazza Gae Aulenti - The UniCredit Tower complex, featuring eco-sustainable glass and steel buildings, was designed by architect Cesar Pelli of the Pelli Clarke Pelli architectural studio.
 It comprises three towers, standing at 230 meters (31 floors, 152 meters without the Spire), 100 meters (21 floors), and 50 meters (11 floors).

-- Torre Diamante - The Diamond Tower, also known as Diamantone, is a skyscraper in Milan’s business center, between Viale della Liberazione and Via Galilei, and serves as the headquarters for the Italian companies of the BNP Paribas Group.
+- Torre Diamante - The Diamond Tower, also known as Diamantone, is a skyscraper in Milan’s business center, situated between Viale della Liberazione and Via Galilei, and currently serves as the headquarters for the Italian companies of the BNP Paribas Group.

 - Palazzo Serbelloni - Palazzo Serbelloni, a magnificent example of a neoclassical palace, is named after the Serbelloni family.
 This grand and imposing palace was constructed in the latter half of the 18th century by Simone Cantoni.